Zev-G/ProgrammingLanguage/README.md

 # Syntax

-This language's syntax isn't exactly the same as any other languge but should be pretty intuitive for seasoned programmers.
+This language's syntax isn't exactly the same as any other language but should be pretty intuitive for seasoned programmers.

 ## Structure

-Structurally this language is quite similiar to C or Java.
+Structurally this language is quite similar to C or Java.
 Semicolons separate lines and brackets are used for the body of statements and methods.

 Example:
 ```java